-In both the LOR and EOR modes, the astronauts would receive a dose of 16 rad while crossing the augmented Van Allen belts en route to the moon.
+In both the LOR and EOR modes, the astronauts would receive a dose of 16 rad while crossing the Starfish Prime-augmented Van Allen belts en route to the Moon.
 Thus, the minimum dose the EOR astronauts would receive would be 20 rad, while LOR astronauts would receive 16.02 rad.

-The Bellcomm planners noted that future nuclear explosions in LEO could dramatically boost the dose moon-bound astronauts would receive during Van Allen belt passage.
-They added that a nuclear bomb packed with Uranium-238 could increase the radiation in the belts "a hundredfold."
+The Bellcomm planners noted that future nuclear explosions in LEO could dramatically boost the dose Moon-bound astronauts would receive during Van Allen belt passage.
+They added that a nuclear bomb packed with Uranium-238 could increase radiation in the belts "a hundredfold."

 Unfortunately, Cape Canaveral was poorly placed for polar launches because rockets launched due south or north would pass over populated areas.
 These included Cuba and Brazil to the south and the major cities of the U.S. eastern seaboard to the north.

 James and Schulte wrote that a country with polar launch capability might explode nuclear weapons in space to bar a nation without such capability from launching men to the Moon.
 They did not mention the Soviet Union specifically, nor did they point out that the Soviet Union, with its extensive Arctic Ocean coastline, was well placed to carry out polar launches.